 Comprehensive review of basic English grammar and writing skills as preparation for ENGL 111.
 Grade of C or higher is required.
-Prerequisite: Placement by Columbia College English Placement Test or by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 (or whose SAT Verbal Score is from 200 to 420) shall be placed in ENGL 107.
+Prerequisite: Placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 1 to 17 or whose SAT Verbal Score is from 200 to 420 shall be placed in ENGL 107.

-ENGL 111English Composition I3 hoursExpository writing to practice traditional rhetorical modes and strategies, to increase

-analytical clarity, and to achieve precise

-expression.
+ENGL 111 English Composition I 3 hours Introduction to academic writing with emphasis on the process required for producing polished, argumentative analyses of texts.
 Grade of C or higher required.

-Prerequisite: Grade of C or higher in ENGL

-107, Placement by Columbia College English

-Placement Test or by or by ACT English

-Score or by SAT Verbal Score: students

-whose ACT English Score is from 18 to 29 or

-equivalent SAT Verbal Score is from 450 to

-660 will be placed in ENGL 111.3 hours
+Prerequisite: Grade of C or higher in ENGL 107, or placement by ACT English Score or by SAT Verbal Score: students whose ACT English Score is from 18 to 29 or whose SAT Verbal Score is from 450 to 660 will be placed in ENGL 111.